LEARNAcademy/syllabus/rails/active-record-intro.md

 (12.3ms)  COMMIT
 => #<Dog id: 2, name: "Bella", breed: "Yellow Lab", age: 13, created_at: "2020-09-25 20:47:55", updated_at: "2020-09-25 21:32:00">
 ```
-Now when we call `Dog.all` we see the instance of Bella is no longer in the database.
+Now, when we call `Dog.all`, we observe that the instance of Bella is no longer present in the database.

 ### A Note on Naming Conventions
-Naming conventions are a noteworthy aspect of the Rails principle convention over configuration.
-If you follow the naming conventions, Rails will take care of a lot of the heavy lifting needed to set up an application.
+Naming conventions are a noteworthy aspect of the Rails principle "Convention over Configuration".
+Following the naming conventions enables Rails to take care of a lot of the heavy lifting needed to set up an application.

-- Model class - singular and PascalCase
+- Model class: singular and PascalCase
-- Model file name - singular and snake_case
+- Model file name: singular and snake_case
-- Database table - plural and snake_case
+- Database table: plural and snake_case

 ## Challenge: Rolodex